Chainscore/py-ark-vrf/README.md

 Python bindings for the [`ark-vrf`](https://github.com/w3f/ark-vrf) Rust crate, offering Verifiable Random Function (VRF) constructions.
 This library specifically uses the Bandersnatch curve (`suite::BandersnatchSha512Ell2`) and exposes IETF and Ring VRF schemes.

 This library requires a pre-generated SRS file `bandersnatch_ring.srs` for Ring VRF operations.
+The SRS file is automatically included in the package distribution and will be extracted when needed.

+## Type Checking Support

+This package includes type stubs (`.pyi` files) and supports static type checking with tools like mypy, PyCharm, and VS Code.
+The package is marked with `py.typed` to indicate type checking support.

 ## Installation